lgrz/jing/doc/jing.md

 the statements contained within the `{}` and, if successful execute those statements.
 The variable to be bound by the `pick` statement is declared with a `#` symbol.
-This example shows a variable `n` is declared and if the room `n` is dirty then the agent will go the room `n` and clean it.
+This example shows a variable `n` is declared and if the room `n` is dirty then the agent will go to the room `n` and clean it.

 Also within this `pick` block of code we can see the `?(...)` syntax.
 This is the formula statement and it is used to test if a condition is true or false,